 A bit of history that led to what Brookton is today

 In June 1889 the Great Southern Railway opened and Brookton was one of the original stations.
 The station proved to become the start that created a townsite that brought together the isolated farms.
-In 1895 they named it "Seabrook" but with confusion with the other Seabrook near York, it resulted in the townsite's name being changed to Brookton, after John Seabrook's house in 1899.
-By 1903, the townsite attracted a few businesses and the tiny settlement included a school, hotel, bank and a few shops.
+In 1895 they named it "Seabrook" but confusion with the other Seabrook near York, resulted in the townsite's name being changed to Brookton, after John Seabrook's house in 1899.
+By 1903, the townsite attracted a few businesses and the tiny settlement included a school, hotel, bank, and a few shops.